Injured in a Bicycle Accident? Don’t Overlook These 3 Resources

 2. Guidance from a Personal Injury Lawyer

 While browsing legal articles and blogs might answer a few of your questions and provide basic information, they are no substitute for personalized advice.
 An accident lawyer familiar with bicycle accident cases can bring a number of assets to your case, including past case experience and an understanding of Ontario’s laws and case precedence.

 Additionally, a lawyer can handle all aspects of the claim — from the initial Application for Accident Benefits to the valuation of a claim.
 A lawyer may be able to determine if you have grounds for pursuing a lawsuit against a negligent driver, and initiate the suit on your behalf

 3. A Free Case Consultation with an Ontario Lawyer

 Those who do not have an established relationship with a personal injury lawyer may wonder how to select and hire the lawyer best suited for their case.
 Select a lawyer with knowledge about cases similar to your own.
 If you were in a bicycle accident, ask prospective lawyers if they are familiar with bike accident cases.
 Also inquire about communication during your case and be sure you understand the lawyer’s fee structure before hiring him or her.

 Many law firms – including Preszler Injury Lawyers – offer a free case evaluation and consultation to injured clients.
 These are excellent opportunities to ask questions about your case and determine if the lawyer is a good fit for you and your accident claim.
-Call the Preszler Law Firm at 1-800-JUSTICE® when you are ready to discuss your case in greater detail.
+Call the Preszler Injury Lawyers at 1-800-JUSTICE® when you are ready to discuss your case in greater detail.